-Solar charge controllers are an essential element to any solar electric panel system.
+Solar charge controllers are an essential element of any solar electric panel system.

 What is a solar panel charge controller?